ohollmen/DPUT/README.md

 # Retrier - Try operation multiple times in failsafe manner

+Most typical use case for retrying would likely be an operation over the network (e.g. HTTP, SSH, Git, FTP, ...).
+Even reliable and well-maintained environment occasionally have brief glitches that prevent interaction with a single try.

-## Signaling results from single try
+## Signaling results from single try callback

 The return value from the callback of `...->run($cb)` is - for most flexibility - tested with a callback.
 While this initially seems inconvenient,